qais-aboujaoude/EB-environment-manager/README.md

 # EB-environment-manager

 A command line tool that parses a json or a csv file that contains environment variables and updates Elastic Beanstalk Environment with parsed environment variables.

-It can also generate a local file .env that contains the environment variables.
+It can also generate a .env that can be used with other packages like [dotenv](https://www.npmjs.com/package/dotenv)

-It can handle flushing/deleting all environment variables in an environment but you must have [EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) installed locally on your machine and you must call this program in a directory that has been initialized with EB-CLI
+It can handle flushing/deleting all environment variables in an environment but you must have [EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) installed locally on your machine and you must call this program in a directory that has been initialized with eb-cli

 It handles json and csv files only

 ### Installing

-Install package from npm.
-Install it globally
+via npm

 ```
 npm install -g eb-environment-manager